 Note: other use cases/characteristics are not precluded if any.

+The latency for LP-WUS/WUR are considered as follows

+Latency for RRC CONNECTED mode can be up to tens of milliseconds.

+Latency for RRC IDLE/INACTIVE mode can be in the order of seconds, for I-DRX use cases, and the latency can be larger for eDRX use cases.

-Both RRC IDLE/INACTIVE and CONNECTED modes are to be studied as part of the LP-WUS/WUR SI.
+Both RRC IDLE/INACTIVE and CONNECTED modes were studied as part of the LP-WUS/WUR SI.

-FFS: Further prioritization if needed during the study item.

 6.1 General performance metrics